SenghoungLim/Fabflix/README.md

 # Special Instructions
-- The project 4 is in the folder project1 including the most recent ReadMe updates for report.
+- The project 4 is in the folder project1 including the most recent ReadMe updates for report, code and demo link.